 Elinor Fish has worked in the travel, tourism and running industries since 1999.
-The Canadian ex-pat, who now calls Colorado home, has long been an avid trail runner, writer and champion for women’s trail running.
+The Canadian ex-pat who now calls Colorado home, has long been an avid trail runner, writer and champion for women’s trail running.
 She spent four years as the managing editor of Trail Runner magazine, during which she founded Run Wild Retreats + Wellness in 2010.
-After witnessing the positive impact those early retreats had on the participants, Elinor reached out to her extensive network of contacts in the global running and travel industries to start offering more running tours in some of the world’s best trail-running destinations.
+After witnessing the positive impact those early retreats had on the participants, Elinor started offering more running tours in some of the world’s best trail-running destinations.